 Which might explain the Browns’ ability to jump out to a 13-0 halftime lead as well as anything else, with Garrett having every reason to be preoccupied with life’s bigger questions after the Jones/Holmgren display.
 But the Browns lost anyway, despite dominating the game along both lines of scrimmage.

 Both teams were significantly hampered by injuries yesterday, with the Browns missing Joe Haden and Dimitri Patterson badly in the secondary, and the Cowboys offensive line a mess.
 All three centers on the Dallas roster were out with injuries, so guard Mackenzy Bernadeau played his first NFL game at the position with backup Derrick Dockery inserted at guard.

 But after falling behind, the Cowboys adjusted at halftime, “to faster-developing pass plays to beat the pressure and going more to a three-wide shotgun set to tire out the Browns’ pass rushers.”
-And despite superb pass protection against Dallas’s pass rush (we can’t remember a Browns quarterback ever having a more comfortable pocket week in and week out), and excellent play from the receivers, the Browns attack couldn’t keep up in a furious overtime finish.
+And despite superb pass protection against Dallas’s pass rush (I can’t remember a Browns quarterback ever having a more comfortable pocket week in and week out), and excellent play from the receivers, the Browns attack couldn’t keep up in a furious overtime finish.
 Brandon Weeden turned in another wildly inconsistent performance, there were some big calls that could have gone both ways on both sides, and there was another clock management mess in the fourth quarter that didn’t end up mattering in the end.